FangxiuWan/TECO-CNP-Sv1.0/README.md

 # TECO-CNP Sv1.0

-This respository contains the code that accompanies th article (DOI).
+This respository contains the code that accompanies the article TECO-CNP Sv1.0: A coupled carbon-nitrogen-phosphorus model with data assimilation for subtropical forests Wan et al., 2025 [DOI].

 Please refer to the README file for the steps to follow before running the model.